 Hearing Loss Causes

 There are 2 basic types of hearing loss, which are called conductive and sensorineural.

 - Conductive causes: Conductive hearing losses result from physical problems with the movement of the sound wave through the ear.
 A simple example is blockage of the ear canal.

 - Obstructed external ear canal - Cerumen (wax) build-up, hematoma (blood collection), or foreign body in the ear canal.
 This is one of the most common causes of hearing loss and the easiest to fix.

-- Perforated tympanic membrane - Caused by direct trauma such as a finger or cotton swab, middle-ear infections (otitis media), or explosions (blast injury)
+- Perforated tympanic membrane - Caused by direct trauma such as a cotton swab, middle-ear infections (otitis media), or explosions (blast injury)

 - Dislocated ossicle (malleus, incus, or stapes) - Usually from trauma to the ear

 - Otitis media - Middle ear infection (probably the most common cause for conductive loss)

 - Otitis externa - Infection of the ear canal that causes it to swell